-There are several SAG Working Groups that are needed in 2018.
-A brief summary of each Working Group is below, including the purpose, background, goal, and timing.
-Additional SAG Working Groups will be established, as needed.
+The SAG Facilitator anticipates convening three (3) SAG Working Groups in 2019.
+A brief summary of each Working Group is below, including the purpose, background, goal, topics, and expected timing.
+Additional SAG Working Groups will be established, as time and resources permit.